canjs/canjs/view/ejs/doc/helpers.md

-@page can.EJS.Helpers Helpers
+@page can.ejs.Helpers Helpers
-@parent can.EJS
+@parent can.ejs

 @body
-By adding functions to can.EJS.Helpers.prototype, those functions will be available in the views.
+By adding functions to can.ejs.Helpers.prototype, those functions will be available in the views.

 The following helper converts a given string to upper case:

-    can.EJS.Helpers.prototype.toUpper = function(params) {
+    can.ejs.Helpers.prototype.toUpper = function(params) {
         return params.toUpperCase();
     }